Prohibiting Consumption of Alcohol as a Condition of Parenting Time in Arizona

 Background of the Case

 Father and Mother divorced in June of 2014 and shared joint legal decision-making and equal parenting time of their three daughters.
 During the afternoon of January 2, 2015, Father drank a beer while watching a football game and, a few hours later, took a double dose of his prescription anti-anxiety medication.
 Approximately one hour later Mother dropped off the children for Father’s scheduled parenting time.

 While the kids were showing Father some of their Christmas presents, Father accidentally broke one belonging to the oldest daughter.
 She became upset with Father, and they argued.
 He sent her to her room.
 The daughter began texting Mother stating, “Dad was being an idiot and ….
 He broke one [of my presents].”
 Approximately two hours later the daughter texted Mother again and said “He’s really drunk mom … call some kind of authority.”

 The mother called the police.
 Officers arrived and performed a welfare check and spoke to Father, but no incident report or charges were filed.
 That same night, the children requested Mother to take them home with her.
 The mother returned them to Father the next morning for the remainder of his parenting time.
 Subsequently, Mother filed a motion to prohibit Father from consuming alcohol within 24 hours of his parenting time and to place him on a random alcohol and drug testing program.

-During follow-up interviews by conciliation services, two of the children agreed that they never felt uncomfortable around their parents because of alcohol or drugs.
+During follow-up interviews with conciliation services, two of the children agreed that they never felt uncomfortable around their parents because of alcohol or drugs.
 However, one daughter did express feeling uncomfortable during the January 2015 incident.
 An evidentiary hearing was held in May of 2015.